-PART 4: FORM 9 RECOMMENDATION STATEMENT BY FAA Note: The FAA ASI must forward the correspondence related to the findings above, i.e. finding notification and response of the approval holder that contains the corrective action plan, to EASA.
+PART 4: FORM 9 RECOMMENDATION STATEMENT BY FAA

+Note: The FAA ASI must forward the correspondence related to the findings above, i.e. finding notification and response of the approval holder that contains the corrective action plan, to EASA.
 A recommendation for renewal can be made only when the corrective action plan is acceptable to the ASI.
 For initial approval, all findings must be closed.

+FAA ASI Name

+E-Mail

+Telephone Fax

+FSO

-FAA ASI Name E-Mail Telephone Fax FSO RECOMMENDATION: This repair station is considered to be in compliance with 14 CFR parts 43 and 145 and the EASA Special Conditions with no significant findings/discrepancies outstanding at this time.
-It is therefore recommended that EASA approve the repair station/renews this repair station approval.
+and 145 and the EASA Sp DN: This repair station is considered to be in compecial Conditions with no significant findings/distinended that EASA approve the repair station/rene screpancies outstanding at this

 NON-RECOMMENDATION: This repair station has one or more significant findings/discrepancies outstanding as detailed in Part 3 and corrective action has not been taken or the FAA has not accepted a plan for corrective action.
 EASA may therefore wish to review the current EASA approval of the repair station.
 The non-recommendation package should contain the LOI sent by the FAA as well as the applicant's response to the LOI, if any.
 The non-recommendation does not necessarily lead to certificate action by EASA.

+NON-RECOMMENDATION SMSVP: In case of failure to maintain compliance with 14 CFR part 5 in accordance with the FAA's SMSVP program, the FAA shall complete an EASA Form 9 non-recommendation and immediately forward the form to the EASA Focal Point by email to foreign145@easa.europa.eu and notify the FAA National Coordinator (AFS-300) of the non-recommendation.

-FAA ASI Signature Date Attachments: The completed package must be forwarded to EASA at foreign145@easa.europa.eu 1.
+FAA ASI Signature Date

+Attachments: The completed package must be forwarded to EASA at foreign145@easa.europa.eu 1.
 Copy of FAA Form 8000-4 2.
 A copy of the repair station profile that lists ratings, personnel, FAA information and any outstanding investigation 3.
 Copy of FAA OpSpecs 4.
 Copy of EASA Form 9 for each location (individual certification only) 5.
-Copy of EASA Form 9 for each line station covered under the certificate(initial certification 6.
+Copy of EASA Form 9 for each line station covered under the certificate (initial certification only) 6.
 Copy of the signed and completed EASA Form 16 for the repair station